-14. Why does the HHSC process only apply to the certification exception?
+12. Why does the HHSC process only apply to the certification exception?

 In GA 15, the certification only applies to that one exception, and not to the non-depletion exception.
-HHSC is only managing the certification portion of the exception and indicates any potential penalties are set forth in GA 15 (as outlined in #6 above).

-15. Is there a required process to follow for complying with the "non-depletion" exception?
+13. Is there a required process to follow for complying with the "non-depletion" exception?

-The TMB has issued guidance related to GA 15 and indicated that "documentation is key" to ensure that a surgery or procedure does not violate GA 15, and that it is "very important that the medical record clearly reflects why the elective surgery or procedure was urgent and necessary to prevent serious adverse medical consequences or death.
+There is no process defined by either HHSC or the TMB for complying with the non-depletion exception.
+The TMB has issued guidance related GA 15 and indicated that "documentation is key" to ensure that a surgery or procedure does not violate GA 15, and that it is "very important that the medical record clearly reflects why the elective surgery or procedure was urgent and necessary to prevent serious adverse medical consequences or death.
 This documentation could include information on the patient's medical history, prescriptions, lab results, imaging, or other relevant factors used to make the determination of the urgent necessity of the elective surgery or procedure."
 It is reasonable to assume that the TMB would expect to see documentation supporting a decision to proceed with a procedure under the non-depletion exception.
-HHSC does not have a role in implementing this exemption.

-16. Does "personal protective equipment" include testing equipment?
+14. Does "personal protective equipment" include testing equipment?